profiproteomics/profi-commons/README.md

 # ProFI Commons

-This repository contains 4 utilities projects used by differents other projects of ProfiProteomics
+This repository contains 4 utilities projects used by different other projects of ProfiProteomics

 ## ProFI-Pom